 The General Education program at Chapman prepares student to think critically and solve problems in a complex and dynamic world.
 The General Education inquiry areas are each designed to produce a learning outcome or ability consistent with our mission and strategic indicatives, making the Chapman experience truly unique.
-Through the General Education experience, the Chapman student:
+Through the General Education experience, the Chapman student can explore:

 Freshman Foundations Course: Critically analyzes and communicates complex issues and ideas

-Inter/Multi-disciplinary Studies: Integrates an additional specialized knowledge with the major field or adds a secondary area of study in order to enrich personal or professional goals.
+Inter/Multi-disciplinary Cluster: Integrates an additional specialized knowledge with the major field or adds a secondary area of study in order to enrich personal or professional goals.